lggomez/vscode-go/README.md

 This extension uses a host of Go tools to provide the various rich features.
 These tools are installed in your GOPATH by default.
 If you wish to have the extension use a separate GOPATH for its tools, provide the desired location in the setting `go.toolsGopath`.
 Read more about this and the tools at [Go tools that the Go extension depends on](https://github.com/Microsoft/vscode-go/wiki/Go-tools-that-the-Go-extension-depends-on).

+## Contributing

+This project welcomes contributions and suggestions.
+Please go through our [Contributing Guide](https://github.com/Microsoft/vscode-go/blob/master/CONTRIBUTING.md) to learn how you can contribute.
+It also includes details on the Contributor License Agreement.

+## Code of Conduct

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## License
 [MIT](LICENSE)